Discover Yala National Park in Sri Lanka: What You Need to Know

 Why should I visit Yala National Park?

 Yala National Park is the most visited and second largest national park in Sri Lanka.
 It is located in the south of Sri Lanka and is a popular destination for those hoping to spot a spotted leopard as it boasts one of the highest leopard densities in the world.
 That being said, there’s no guarantee – it is the wild, after all!
-I have been on 5 or 6 separate drives and have yet to spot a leopard.
+I have been on 5 or 6 separate drives over the better part of the past decade and have yet to spot a leopard.

 Yala is also often criticized for the sheer volume of jeeps roaming around the park every day.
 It is not an “intimate” wildlife safari experience as you can see from the photo above.
 If you prefer a quieter safari drive in Sri Lanka you may want to consider one of the other national parks: Udawalawe, Gal Oya, Wilpattu or Minneriya and Kaudulla.